Shift Left Testing: What It Means and Why It Matters

 - Security issues

 Static code analysis is best done via automation; otherwise, it is impossibly tedious.
 The software should scan all untested code in a project before it moves to QA.
 A static code analyzer checks code against a set of predefined standards and rules to determine if the code complies with them.

 If the analyzer does flag any issues, a human developer/tester will have to examine them to verify that they are not false positives.
 Then, devs can fix apparent mistakes and send the code to testers.

-- Offer continuous feedback: As far as possible, devs and testers should be offered feedback across the software lifecycle.
-This lets gaps be addressed immediately, and offers everyone involved a better perspective on any major trends popping up during testing.
-It can also help them with future projects, especially ones that would be similar to the current one.
+As far as possible, devs and testers should be offered feedback across the software lifecycle.
+This lets gaps be addressed immediately and offer everyone involved a better perspective on any major trends popping up during testing.
+It can also help them with future projects, especially ones that would be similar to the current ones.

-- Specify Quality Standards: Remember that devs are not usually trained in testing from scratch.
+Remember that devs are not usually trained in testing from scratch.
 Therefore, they cannot be expected to intuitively figure out the finer points of testing.
-QAs and QA managers should outline the level of quality, performance and operational success expected from the code so that devs running tests know what bugs to look for.
+QAs and QA managers should outline the level of quality, performance, and operational success expected from the code so that devs running tests know what bugs to look for.
 They need to have a clear idea of what may be non-negotiable and what issues can be forwarded to QAs (preferably with a few lines of context).
 Clarity on quality standards also helps tests apply the right kind of rigour to ferret out bugs in their own code.